Understanding Herpes SImplex Lab Test: Serology Blood Test and Herpes PCR. Knowledge for Oral Herpes, Genital Herpes, Anal Herpes, Rectal Herpes

 Polymerase chain reaction (PCR) test

-A PCR test can be done on cells or fluid from a sore or on blood or on other fluid, such as spinal fluid.
+A PCR test can be done on cells or fluid from a sore on blood or other fluid, such as spinal fluid.
 PCR finds the genetic material ( DNA ) of the HSV virus.
 This test can tell the difference between HSV-1 and HSV-2.
 Using the PCR test on skin sores is common.
 If a patient has active lesion(s), PCR testing should be performed on a sample from a lesion.
-PCR testis the MOST ACCURATE test to detect herpes.
+PCR test is the MOST ACCURATE test to detect herpes.
 The PCR test can tell if you have genital herpes even if you don't have symptoms.
 The PCR test looks for pieces of the virus's DNA in a sample taken from cells or fluids from a genital sore or the urinary tract.
 This is a commonly used test to diagnose genital herpes and is the most accurate.

 A “negative” viral culture or PCR result could mean you don’t have genital herpes.
 But in some cases, a person could still have genital herpes and a negative result.
 That's likely due to other factors related to how much virus there is in the sores.